Loved ones are welcome again.

 - Outpatient surgery, catheterization lab, or gastrointestinal lab patients may have one approved companion that must wait in the patient's surgery room or designated area until discharge.
 For imaging, rehab, wound care, and other outpatient procedures, only elderly patients or patients needing assistance may bring a companion.

-- Emergency Department visitation remains at the discretion of the provider or charge nurse.
-Limited exceptions will be made for pediatric patients, patients that need special assistance, or for end-of-life patients.
+- Limited exceptions will be made for pediatric patients, patients that need special assistance, or for end-of-life patients.

 Clergy: Clergy members are welcome in addition to a patient’s two well visitors.
 Volunteer clergy members that have completed orientation may visit patients 24/7 with their ID badge.
 Other clergy members may visit outside of regular business hours as requested for end-of-life care (must come through the Emergency Department entrance for after-hours screening).